Downspouts for Gutters

 It then funnels down into a 3"x 4" downspout pipe, which is twice the size of a normal downspout.
 It cost an extra $450 instead of only $40 like the over size outlets we normally install, so it may not be for every one, and does look a bit extreme.

-This is a custom aluminum catcher basin designed to catch the rain water from a valley like this.
-It was made from a straight 3' 8" gutter.
-Again, with each end mitered, instead of just slapping on a pair of flat end-caps.
-It has a 3.5" x 4.5" funnel mounted in the bottom as the outlet, reducing into a standard 2"x 3" downspout going straight down the corner of the house.
+This is a custom aluminum catcher basin I made back in 1996.
+I designed it to catch the rain water from a valley like this.
+It was made from a straight 3' 10" gutter with each end mitered, instead of just slapping on a pair of flat end-caps.
+It has a 3.5" x 4.5" funnel mounted in the bottom as the outlet, then reducing into a standard 2"x 3" downspout going straight down the corner of the house.

 It then drops into a custom 3.5"x 4.5" downspout reducer that funnels into a standard 2" x 3" downspout. the picture below shows just one side of the gutter over lapping into the custom tray.

-We charged about $150 extra for this custom scuppers, instead of a normal downspout charge.
+We charged about $200 extra for this sort of custom scuppers, instead of a normal downspout charge, but is these cases it is a huge advantage over a normal downspout.

-This is a custom aluminum catcher basin to catch the rain water from a narrow valley.
+This will catch the rain water from a narrow valley outlet some houses may have like this.
 It was made from a short straight gutter, with each end mitered, instead of just slapping on a pair of end-caps.
-We flattened the back side to make the bottom a bit wider and made a new higher back side.
-It has a 3.5" x 4.5" funnel mounted in the bottom as the outlet, reducing into a standard size downspout.
-There is a double 'A' offset elbow right under it to divert the rain water back to the downspout on the siding.
+I flattened the back side to make the bottom a bit deeper and made a new higher back plate sealed to this.
+It has a 3.5" X 4.5" funnel mounted in the floor of it as a larger outlet.
+Then reducing into a standard 2X3 size downspout.
+This has a double 'A' offset elbow right under it to divert the rain water back to the downspout on the siding.

-We didn't need to go to this trouble to miter the ends, but it just makes it look a little nicer, without going to too much trouble like the scuppers we custom make.
+We didn't need to go to this trouble to miter the ends, but it just makes it look a little nicer without going to too much trouble, like we do with the full Scuppers we custom make to order.

 Bookmark links to the No-clog options we offer